Katikistan/cheri-baremetal-lab/README.md

 sudo ninja install
 ```
 make had some issues so we used ninja for llvm, we ended up placing LLVM in /opt/codasip-llvm to verify it was installed correctly.

+We assume that it uses the [RISC-V CHERI specification v0.9.3](https://github.com/riscv/riscv-cheri/releases/tag/v0.9.3-prerelease)
+No information is given on the github repo README
 #### GDB
 Clone the CHERI Alliance GDB repo:
 ```